-- 15 medium crimini/Swiss brown mushrooms, roughly diced
+- 15 medium Crimini/Swiss brown mushrooms, roughly diced

 - 3 cups good quality chicken or vegetable stock

-- 1 tbsp fish sauce
+- 1 tablespoon fish sauce (don’t worry, you can’t taste it)

-- 1/2 tsp Dijon mustard
+- 1/2 teaspoon Dijon mustard

 - 2 bay leaves

-- 1/2 tsp black pepper
+- 1/2 teaspoon black pepper

-- 1 tsp lemon zest
+- 1 teaspoon lemon zest

-- 1 tbsp lemon juice
+- 1 tablespoon lemon juice

-- Add soaked porcini mushrooms together with about half a cup of reserved mushroom infused liquid.
+- Add the soaked porcini mushrooms together with about half a cup of reserved mushroom infused liquid.
 Follow that with the stock, fish sauce, mustard, bay leaf, pepper and lemon zest.
 Add a little bit more water if the saucepan is overcrowded or if you like your soup on the thinner side.
-Stir, cover with a lid and bring to boil.
+Stir, cover with a lid and bring to a boil.
 Reduce the heat to simmering and cook the soup with the lid on for about 15 minutes.
 After that, remove the lid and cook uncovered for a further 5 minutes.

 - Finally transfer to a blender or food processor or use a hand-held immersion stick blender right in the saucepan (off the heat though).
 Add the lemon juice and nut butter and process until well pureed.
 Taste and season with extra sea salt, if needed (depends on the type of stock you used).
 You can also add a little extra lemon juice, if you like a bit more zing.
 If the soup is too thick, you can dilute it with a little warm water.